The Ring: Terror's Realm: Characters

 The CDC's security chief, has six piercings, two on both ears and one on the nose and left eye, and is the boyfriend of Kathy.

 Reception

 The game received "unfavorable" reviews according to the review aggregation website GameRankings.
 In Japan, Famitsu gave it a score of 24 out of 40.

-In a review submitted to "the ringworld", a fansite dedicated to Ring, contributors C. Gavlas and K. Gavlas called it a crude, clumsy Resident Evil-style survival horror video game and a depressing homage to Ring.
-Those unfamiliar with Suzuki's works were equally unimpressed, such as Jeremy Dunham of IGN and a contributor to the PlanetDreamcast website (a part of GameSpy).
-GameSpot concluded in the review of the Japanese import that the survival-horror fans will try to play it, but ultimately recommended Code Veronica as superior title.
-Jim Preston of NextGen gave a negative review to the game.
+In a review submitted to "the ringworld", a fansite dedicated to Ring, contributors C. Gavlas and K. Gavlas called it "a crude, clumsy Resident Evil-style survival horror video game" and "a pretty depressing homage to Ring."
+Those unfamiliar with Suzuki's works were equally unimpressed.
+Jeremy Dunham of IGN said, "The lowest rung on the ladder of Dreamcast survival horror games, The Ring: Terror's Realm is just an average jaunt into the dark side," while a contributor to the PlanetDreamcast website (a part of GameSpy) declared it "hands-down the worst thing I've ever experienced on the Dreamcast."
+GameSpot concluded in the review of the Japanese import that "Die-hard survival-horror fans might possibly get a quick fix from this game, but even that's questionable.
+You'd really be better off playing through Code Veronica again."
+Jim Preston of NextGen said of the game, "If it were a hamster, we would bury it in a shoebox in the backyard."